 Let me tell you about another resource.
 In the middle of the last century, Archbishop William Temple said something like this:

 And, of course, that is the case: the Spirit of Jesus, the Spirit of God, is available to us to breathe life into our efforts to follow Jesus.
-The Spirit keeps us gives us strength when we feel weak, gives us guidance when we are confused, picks us up when we fall.
+The Spirit gives us strength when we feel weak, gives us guidance when we are confused, picks us up when we fall.
 In fact, God himself is committed to helping us make it to the end of the journey.
-That same early writer, Paul, said:
+Paul, one of the earliest Christian teachers, wrote:

 I am sure that he who began a good work in you will bring it to completion at the Day of Jesus Christ.
 (Paul’s Letter to the Philippians 1:6)

 So . . . seven reasons you should not become a Christian.
-But there is one reason you should, and it is this:
+But there is one reason you should, and it is this (drumroll, please!):

 So what do you think?
 If you are not put off by the seven difficulties, if you are drawn by the awesome potential of the one reason, what should you do?
 I want to invite you to take a step today.
 I don’t know you or where you’re at with all of this stuff, so I don’t know what step would be right for you.